akka/akka/akka-docs/src/main/paradox/scala/stream/stream-substream.md

 Also substreams, more precisely, `SubFlow` and `SubSource` have methods that allow you merge or concat substreams into the master stream again.

-The `mergeSubstreams` method merge an unbounded number of substreams back to the master stream.
+The `mergeSubstreams` method merges an unbounded number of substreams back to the master stream.

 Scala
 :   ```